Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 Jewel: All right, yeah.
 That’s a good question because there are a ton of people probably doing what you’re doing already.
-Its your personality and your authenticness that’s going to stand out because there are people already teaching about how to make money online with amazon and how to do sort of facebook tutorials and how to do camtasia tutorials.
+It’s your personality and your authenticity that’s going to stand out because there are people already teaching about how to make money online with amazon and how to do sort of Facebook tutorials and how to do camtasia tutorials.

-If you’re doing like tutorial type things, don’t be fake or anything.
+If you’re doing things like tutorials, don’t be fake or anything.
 Just be yourself and that will sell yourself.

 Auret: Yeah.
-Your own personal style whether that is the way you speak, the way you edit your videos, the way you communicate, the structure of the videos you’re releasing, its all comes down to like Jewel saying personality and style.
+Your own personal style, whether that is the way you speak, the way you edit your videos, the way you communicate, the structure of the videos you’re releasing, it all comes down to like Jewel saying personality and style.